 SEHH has been supporting Yonibana Secondary School and Seventh Day Adventist Secondary School Yele since 2008.
-Both schools have a regional function and each have over one thousand pupils.
+Both schools have a regional function and each have about 900 pupils.

 Ten years ago, we started providing scholarships to 150 girls.
 Most girls, because they are crucial in these countries for the education of children, for better hygiene and for modernization.
 The scholarship program is still ongoing, although talented boys are now eligible at their request.
 We also helped the schools with sanitation, clean water, sports and learning materials.

 Nowadays, we are making extra efforts to improve the quality of education.
 That is still sadly low.
-SEHH has been sponsoring (additional) training for teachers and school leavers for several years now.
-They promise to return to their school as teachers after their education.
+SEHH is sponsoring (additional) training for teachers and provinding scholarships to

-In study year 2020/2021 SEHH funds a special program on sex education to prevent premature pregnancies in Yonibana This program was prepared and proposed by two dedicated teachers.
+In study year 2020/2021 SEHH funds a special program on 'Family Life Education (sex education) to prevent premature pregnancies in Yonibana This program was prepared and proposed by

 Lion Heart Medical Center

 The results of the teacher training at SDA SS Yele are encouraging.
-For this to take root, the program must be continued for at least two years.
+Percentages of graduates for national exams are rising.
+For this to take root, the program must be continued for more years.
 That means continuation of the project, which we organize together with our Dutch partner Smarter Hospital.
 That will really make a difference!

-Further on we explore the opportunities of IT-education at both schools.
+Further on we introduced IT-education at both schools.
 That must be done step by step, depending on their knowledge of computer use and maintenance.
 Anyway, also in Sierra Leone are computer skills the gateway to progress.